otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    tag.
 1. Server checks if there are prekey ensembles on storage for this identity.
-   If there are none (or one of its values is missing), it sends a "No Prekey-Ensembles on Storage" message.
+   If there are none (or one of its values is missing), it sends a "No Prekey Ensembles on Storage" message.
 1. Server selects prekey ensembles for the requested version consisting of:
    * A valid user profile for every instance tag and long-term public key for the identity.
 That is, selects different user profiles if they have the